 This book not only contains some useful lessons for protecting yourself from “black swans” in life, but it also teaches you some basic rules to use in determining where market jackpots are likely to be located – and that you can make big profits without being right most of the time, as long as you structure your Forex trading like an option buyer by using tight stops and not limiting your profit targets in any way.

-to The Little Book of Behavioral Investing: How Not to be Your Own Worst Enemy
+3. The Little Book of Behavioral Investing: How Not to be Your Own Worst Enemy

 One of the hardest moments for most traders come when they realize that they know what they should be doing to make money trading, but that for some reason, they self-sabotage by being unable to “stick to the script” and follow their own trading rules.
 This short, easy-to-follow book explains why by delving into the realm of trading psychology.
 Even better, the author James Montier shows how human nature and psychology leads the “crowd” to make predictable mistakes, giving intelligent traders and investors an exploitable trading “edge”.